ellakoa/postcard-poem/content/posts/a-stick-and-a-float.md

-  Weave a way through reeds and sedge come closer to the water's edge, peer deep in the reflections before they shift glance, an otherly world of eels and fish
+  Weave a way through reeds and sedge come closer to the water's edge, peer deep in the reflections before they shift
+  Glance an otherly world of eels and fish

   Navigate flat marshes under vast skies
   watch a myriad of birds dip and dive